EvidenceBackedPoliticalBeliefs/Beliefs/README.md

 ### What if a genocide for one group produces greater outcomes for another group?

-It is very hard to imagine a scenario where the genocide of a people could be outweighed by the positive improvement of others.
+It is very hard to imagine a scenario where the negative outcome of the genocide of a people could be outweighed by the positive improvement of others.

-Given that our goal is to improve the positive experience for the greatest number of humans, genocide would be very hard to justify.
+Given that our goal is to derive the positive most likely positive outcome for the greatest number of humans, genocide would be very hard to justify.
 Hard but not impossible.

 Looking at an example that is less tied to emotion and human history, it becomes clear that we make these moral calculations all the time.